 - Parsley: You don't have to add parsley, but I think it adds another earthly dimension to this dish.

 - Lemon Juice: The key ingredient to this Asparagus Salad dressing is a bright lemon.
 I use a whole one to bring out the flavors of the dish.

 - Olive Oil: Olive oil compliments the lemon perfectly and turns the lemon into a bright vinaigrette.
 I really love THIS olive oil.

 - Mustard: A small amount of mustard adds a nice tang to this dressing.
+Use a brown mustard.